Deutsche Bank shares soar but fail to offset European falls

 The European Union's exasperation with Greece burst into the open on Sunday when Commission President Jean-Claude Juncker rebuked leftist Prime Minister Alexis Tsipras and warned that time was running out to conclude a debt deal to avert a damaging Greek default.

 France's finance minister said on Monday that a Greek exit from the euro would "not be serious" for the euro zone's economy or its finances, although it would damage the cause of European integration.
-(Reporting by Sudip Kar-Gupta and Lionel Laurent; Editing by Kevin Liffey/Ruth Pitchford)
+(Reporting by Sudip Kar-Gupta and Lionel Laurent; Editing by Kevin Liffey)

 * Has considered plan for years; leaked by Softbank in December (Adds further comment from Foxconn CEO)